Apart from being a dedicated carnivore, I’m also an avid gym-goer.

 10. Elk

 Elk is a better beef as it's packed with all the suitable proteins your body needs.
-You can get an easy 23g of protein from a 3-ounce elk serving size.
+You can easily get 23g of protein from a 3-ounce elk serving size.

 This is the healthiest cooked meat choice if you want to maintain a healthy weight throughout your fitness journey.